dcalhoun286/data-structures-and-algorithms/javascript/data-structures/linkedList/README.md

 1. Can successfully instantiate an empty linked list
 1. Can properly insert into the linked list
 1. The head property will properly point to the first node in the linked list
-1. Can properly insnert multiple nodes into the linked list
+1. Can properly insert multiple nodes into the linked list
 1. Will return true when finding a value within the linked list that exists
 1. Will return false when searching for a value in the linked list that does not exist
 1. Can properly return a collection of all the values that exist in the linked list